Willem Ofori-Appiah

-Willem Ofori-Appiah (born 19 February 1994) is a Belgian former footballer who played as a left back.
+Marvin Willem Ofori Appiah (born 19 February 1994) is a Belgian footballer who plays as a left back for KEWS Schoonbeek-Beverst.

 Club career

 KRC Genk

 Ofori-Appiah played in the youth setup of KRC Genk until 2014.
 On 31 January 2014, the last day of the winter transfer period he was loaned to Dessel Sport.
 He made his debut for Dessel on 8 March 2014 in the match against VC Westerlo, Ofori-Appiah played the whole game.
-He would eventually play in 7 games of the 2014-15 season.
+He would eventually play in 7 games of the 2014–15 season.
 He went on to join MVV Maastricht on loan and eventually played 15 times before being released by Genk upon his return.